 |Gently clean your French Bulldog eyes with temped water.
 Boil the water and let it cool.
 It can help make your Frenchies eyes to become a lot more comfortable, and it helps remove any allergens or contaminants from their eyes.
 Use your cotton wool balls and be patient and careful.|

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-When you notice your Frenchie squinting, avoiding bright lights, sunlight and constantly blinking, look at their eyes.
-Excessive tears is also a common indication of issues, such as watery discharge.
+When you notice your Frenchie squinting, avoiding bright lights, sunlight, and constantly blinking, look at their eyes.
+Excessive tears are also a common indication of issues, such as watery discharge.

 Eye injuries develop if a foreign object enters or is lodged in the eye.
 In addition, your Frenchie scratching their cornea, overgrown eyelashes, or inverting the eyelids could even lead to eye trauma.

 When your Frenchie blinking or constantly squints and hates bright lights, there is a good probability that something in their eye: